Pay It Forward (novel): Plot summary

-Since then, the novel has been translated into twenty languages for publication in more than thirty countries and was chosen among the Best Books for Young Adults in 2001 by the American Library Association.

 Differences from the film

-The primary differences are setting and character-related.
-Instead of the mother being a down-and-out recovering alcoholic in Las Vegas, Nevada, the original story was based in Atascadero, California, a city not far from where Catherine Ryan Hyde resides.
+The primary differences are related to setting and character.
+Instead of the mother being a down-and-out recovering alcoholic in Las Vegas, Nevada, the original story was based in Atascadero, California, a city not far from the home of Catherine Ryan Hyde.

-The teacher's burns, instead of being inflicted as a heinous crime by his father, are the result of napalm wounds suffered during service presumably during the Vietnam War.
-Trevor's discovery comes from a different source (dropping crime rates in one of the state prisons) and that Trevor's story draws enough fame that he gets to meet the President of the United States before his untimely demise in the Washington, DC area.
-The conclusion of the book draws from Arlene McKinney and Mr. St. Clair's continuing relationship and an act of their own Paying it Forward.
+The teacher's burns, rather than being inflicted by his father, are the result of napalm wounds suffered during service, presumably during the Vietnam War.
+Trevor's discovery comes from a different source (dropping crime rates in one of the state prisons) and that Trevor's story draws enough attention for him to get to meet the President of the United States before his death near Washington, DC area.
+The conclusion of the book draws from Arlene McKinney and Mr. St. Clair's continuing relationship and an act of their own "paying it forward".

-Several of the characters from the book are melded into completely different characters in the movie.
-The only true similarity is Jerry, who is much better developed in the book.

-Finally, the character Eugene Simonet (whose original name was Reuben St. Clair) was African-American in the novel; however, in the film, he was portrayed by Kevin Spacey.
+Several of the characters from the book are combined.
+The character of Eugene Simonet (originally Reuben St. Clair) was African-American in the novel; in the film, he was portrayed by the white actor Kevin Spacey.

-In the book, Trevor goes to the president for his project.
-However, in the movie he does not.
+In the novel, unlike the film, Trevor goes to the president for his project.